alemran042/Pluto-PC-GMM-Data/README.md

 # Pluto-PC-GMM-Data

-Wavelength and average IF data for Pluto using PC-GMM
+The repostity contains wavelength and average IF data for Pluto using PC-GMM.
+The .txt files are the meta data behind the Fig. 8 in Emran et. al. (2022), PSJ.

+•	The wavelength .txt file has all wavelengths information (in micron) for each classes column wise; rows are the wavelengths (in micron).
+•	The avg IF .txt file has I/F values for each classes column wise; rows are the I/F values for corresponding wavelengths.